 4.1 Advising.
 Upon admission to the Doctoral program or successful completion of the Qualifying Exam, students must establish the Doctoral Committee.
-The faculty advisor serves as chair of the committee, which must be composed of a total of five members of the Graduate Faculty and in accordance with Graduate Studies policy.
-At least three committee members must be tenured or tenure-track members of the Department of Anthropology.
-One committee member must be from a KU department outside of Anthropology who meets the requirements for serving as the Graduate Studies Representative.
+The faculty advisor serves as chair of the committee, which must comply with KU Graduate Studies' Doctoral Student Oral Exam Committee Composition policy.
 See Section 10.
 University Policies and Degree Requirements for University policy on committee composition.